 Frequently Asked Questions and Answers on your Insured Nomads travel medical insurance – Part 2b of 2

 One last question, Tyler asked.
 I have a couple of my friends that I will meet that have started their travels but for some reason never purchased travel medical insurance.
 Since they are on their trip, can they still purchase the Insured Nomads travel medical policy?

 Answer – Great question, Tyler.
 They sure can.
 Just like with your credit card and mobile phone when you travel outside your home country, you don’t want to be without it.
 The same goes with travel medical insurance because one day you may need it.
-The Insured Nomads travel medical insurance may be purchased after you are on your trip for sure.
+The Insured Nomads travel health insurance may be purchased after you are on your trip for sure.
 However, pre-existing conditions are not covered.
 So, if your friend already sprained his hand for example, this travel medical insurance policy, and any other travel medical insurance policy will not cover him since he hurt himself before he purchased his travel medical insurance.
 That is why we recommend at Good Neighbor Insurance to purchase your travel medical insurance policy before you step outside your country of citizenship / residency.